kieranmv95/kieran-venison.website/blog/breaking-up-with-bootstrap.md

 I no longer use frameworks and even better, the entire team I now work with is building web applications without them too.
 We are sharing knowledge about the roots of CSS and not the knowledge of a framework that uses CSS under the hood.
 I am not saying Ditch Bootstrap or any other framework you might be using.
 This is just to show you that with the advancements in CSS it's a lot easier to do some of the things you might be using a framework for. if you are debating switching but don't want to, create a mini project and just give it a shot, you might be surprised.

-Do you agree or disagree with me?
-I would love to hear your opinions on this.
-Hit me up on [twitter](https://twitter.com/kieranmv95) or [contact me here](/contact)!